 Let's create a simple Spring boot maven project to bootstrap quickly.

-In this example, we are reading database configuration from file config.properties file and set these property values to DataSourceConfig class.
+In this example, we are reading database configuration from the file config.properties file and setting these property values to DataSourceConfig class.

 Create a maven project using Spring Initializr at http://start.spring.io/, which is an online Spring Boot application generator.